polyjitter/searchbot-discord/README.md

  _To run, rename `config-example.json` to `config.json` and add your token.
 If you want to add more config options, you may do so there as well._

  _You can find the main instance here: [https://discord.bots.gg/bots/679500597082587185](https://discord.bots.gg/bots/679500597082587185)_

- _The current version of this bot has potentially poor search results, and although it is usable, should be treated more as a proof of concept than an intended product._

  ## Usage: